 How long has your agency, Adoption Services, been in operation?

 Adoption Services has been fully licensed since 1986.
 We are a full- service, non-profit child adoption agency that is licensed in multiple states.
-We can help adopting persons living in any U.S. state or in a foreign country.
+We can help adopting persons living in any U.S. state and can even help U.S. citizens living in a foreign country.
 We also have special services to help military personal and expatriates living abroad.
 Adoption Services can help with closed, open, intrastate, interstate, and international adoptions.
 Please visit our home page to read about our commitment to help you and all pregnant women and birth parents.

 What can we expect to pay for an adoption?